-Attendance Policy Approved by the Board of Directors: 28 January 2020
+Attendance Policy Approved by the Board of Governors: 28 January 2020

 Regular and punctual attendance at school is important.
 It underpins high achievement, and it is one of the main factors in determining your child's future and opportunities in life.

 Attending school ensures that students receive a coherent education programme.
 It supports the development of good social relationships, ensures students are safe and their welfare is being monitored.
 It supports health and well-being, builds confidence and offers a sense of belonging as a member of a community.
 Children who are absent from school regularly do less well in achieving their academic potential and have fewer career choices.
 At Bishop Luffa School, we aim for every student and Sixth Form student to attend at least 96% of the school year as a minimum.

 - all students attend school punctually and regularly

 - students’ good attendance is celebrated

 - poor attendance is identified, addressed and improved by working in partnership with parents and outside agencies to resolve any difficulties which underpin poor attendance

 What is the responsibility of parents, carers and students?

 Parents and carers have legal responsibility for ensuring their children attend and stay at school.
 Parents and carers will endeavour to ensure their children arrive at school on time, properly dressed and in a condition to learn.
-Pupils increasingly take on this responsibility as part of their own personal development.
+Students increasingly take on this responsibility as part of their own personal development.

 (See Appendix 3: Role of parents and carers)